auth0/docs/articles/logout/guides/logout-saml-identity-providers.md

 ---
-title: Log Users Out of SAML Service Providers
+title: Log Users Out of SAML Identity Providers
-description: Learn how to log users out of an external SAML service provider.
+description: Learn how to log users out of an external SAML identity provider.
 topics:
   - logout
   - SAML-logout
+  - identity-providers
 contentType: how-to
 useCase:
   - manage-logout
 ---

-# Log Users Out of SAML Service Providers
+# Log Users Out of SAML Identity Providers

 To logout users from an external SAML identity provider, you must configure a [SAML logout URL](/saml-sp-generic#1-obtain-information-from-idp) in the SAML connection settings.
 If you don't configure a logout URL, Auth0 will use the __SAML login URL__.